TEAMMATES/gsoc-2018/Mudit_Gupta/progress.md

 Week 12 Plan:
 - [ ] Work and finish issue [Instructor: Feedback Session: Improve display of more information for advanced settings #8932](https://github.com/TEAMMATES/teammates/pull/9001)
+- [ ] Fix other UX issues
 - [ ] Add some new questions to Instructor help page (still in discussion)
-- [ ] Fix issues after code review
+- [ ] Fix issues after code review and merge PRs

 Week 13 Plan:
 - [ ]